The Spey Blade: My New Favorite Pocket Knife Shape

 I’m pretty deep into the pocket knife and EDC world.
 I’ve carried these items for decades, and I’ve been writing about them for years.
 But, only recently did I discover my new favorite blade shape: The spey blade.

 Now, that’s a bit of bull.
-I’ve known about the spey blade since I was about 10 years old when I received a Remington gift pack containing a multitool and a stockman-style knife.
+I’ve known about the spey shape since I was about 10 years old when I received a Remington gift pack containing a multitool and a stockman-style knife.
 That stockman had a spey blade in it, but I never used it because it didn’t look as cool as the clip point.
 After all, knife blades need to look awesome and dangerous, right?

 It’s only recently that I truly discovered the spey blade, its usefulness, and how valuable of a hand tool it is; I’ve been in love with it ever since.